libertine-linux/libertine/README.md

 	* Empty drives for persistent storage can be created on first boot (see `montebianco/montebianco-qemu`)
 * Extremely Secure
 	* No loadable modules; highly resistant to module-based rootkit attacks
+	* Kernel is built with PaX and grsecurity
+		* With full protections; for instance, the TCP stack always plays dead
-	* Persistent storage uses encrypted ZFS
+	* ~~Persistent storage uses encrypted ZFS~~
+		* ZFS is currently broken for a grsecurity-patched Linux
 	* No package manager
 		* No way to install packages at runtime
 	* No unnecessary packages with an extremely small footprint